raspberrypilearning/scratch-olympics-weightlifter/worksheet.md

-# The Scratch Olympics - Weightlifting
+# The Scratch Olympics Weightlifter

-In this activity, you are going to make a game in Scratch that allows you to test your keyboard mashing skills.
+In this activity, you are going to make a game in Scratch that allows you to test your keyboard-mashing skills.
 By repeatedly hitting the keyboard, the character will lift their barbell high into the air.
 There'll also be the opportunity to have a play with some physical computing, and introduce some arcade-style buttons into the game.

 ## Getting the game assets.